apptainer/apptainer-userdocs/fakeroot.rst

    {command} build --ignore-fakeroot-command my.sif my.def

-A Debian-derived system is more challenging because even the installation of the fakeroot package itself requires more than is available in fakeroot mode 2 (root-mapped user namespace).
+A Debian-derived container is more challenging because even the installation of the fakeroot package itself requires more than is available in fakeroot mode 2 (root-mapped user namespace).
 So to demonstrate this you need to first build an image with another method